 Next, let’s look at how you can utilize a User Generated Content platform to analyze the performance of a UGC campaign.

-How to analyze your customer content from social media to better understand and relate to your customer demographic
+How to analyze your customer content from social media with a User Generated Content platform to better understand your customer demographic

 A User Generated Content platform can also be used as a database for collecting customer content in order to analyze where it’s coming from and who’s providing it.